8r14z/coding-interview-prep/README.md

 # Everything You Need For Coding Interviews

-This is a notebook that I used to take note when practicing for code interviews.
+This is a notebook that I'm using to take note when practicing for code interviews.
 This helps me landed offers at
 - Amazon
 - Facebook
 - Snapchat